Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 How To Catch Sturgeon

 When fishing for sturgeon, rig up the bait and cast it to the bottom, put the rod in a holder, and set the reel to free spool.
 Keep the bait at the bottom and wait.
-With the bait at the bottom, the scent will be permeated into the water and it will attract fish.
+With the bait at the bottom, the scent will permeate into the water and it will attract fish.
 Patience is a critical virtue to have when fishing for sturgeon.

 Sturgeon Tackle Setup

-When fishing for sturgeon, the fishing rod should be 6 to 9 feet and be made of a single piece instead of a rod that is assembled.
+When fishing for sturgeon, the fishing rod should be 6 to 9 feet long and be made of a single piece instead of a rod that is assembled.
 With the strength and size of the sturgeon, it can easily break the assembled rod when it is hooked.
 The reel should be rated for at least 80 pounds and have 250 yards of line.
 The tip of the fishing rod should be sensitive to detect the light bite of the sturgeon.
 Use a single barbless hook and not a barbed one.

 Tips For Fishing Sturgeon